-The Board shall ensure that the Company's risk management framework identifies and addresses all relevant risks in order to execute and deliver its strategy.
+The Board shall ensure that the Company's risk management framework, including internal controls and assurance activities, identifies and addresses all relevant risks in order to execute and deliver its strategy.
 The Company has considered its extended business, from key suppliers to end-customers in identifying and addressing risk.
+As the Company grows then the risk management framework, including internal controls and assurance activities, will develop accordingly.